eslint-functional/eslint-plugin-functional/docs/rules/prefer-tacit.md

 Note: Enabling this option is the only way to get this rule to report violations in an environment without TypeScript's typing engine available (e.g. In Vanilla JS).

-### `assumeTypes.allowFixer`

-When set types will be assumed.

-This option states whether the auto fixer should be enabled for violations that are found when assuming types (violations found without assuming types will ignore this option).
-Because when assuming types, false positives may be found, it's recommended to set this option to `false`.

 ### `ignorePattern`

 See the [ignorePattern](./options/ignore-pattern.md) docs.

-### `ignoreImmediateMutation`

-TODO